Center for Faculty Excellence

 SafeAssign can be used in two ways.

-- Instructors may upload papers directly, without student involvement through the Direct Submit feature.
+- Instructors may upload papers directly, without cadet involvement through the Direct Submit feature.

 - What information does SafeAssign provide in its reports?